jhajek/Linux-text-book-part-1/Appendix-B/Appendix-B.md

 18. What is the directory where all system binaries are stored?
 a. bin

-19. What is the directory that holds all of the user’s home directories? (no slash, just the name.
+19. What is the absolute path of a user's home directory, assuming the user is named controller?
-a. home
+a. /home/controller

 20. True or False - Lennart Poettering supports POSIX
 a.
 False